|On this page…|

 F is a genss model parameterized by a.

-Tune the generalized model.
+Tune the Model

+Typically, once of you have a generalized model, you tune the parameters of the model using a tuning command such as systune or looptune.
 For this example, instead of tuning the model, manually change the value of the tunable component of F.

 F.Blocks.a.Value = 5;

 Get the current value of the generalized model.